terzioglan/PepperDialogue/README.md

 These can be run using either Python2 or Python3.

 ## Setup
-It is recommended to setup two conda environments, one with Python 2.7.x to use NAOqi SDK, and one with Python 3.x to use `openai-whisper` package.
+It is recommended to setup two Anaconda virtual environments: One with Python 2.7.x to use NAOqi SDK, and one with Python 3.x to use `openai-whisper` package.
 Anaconda environment files for these two environments are provided in [`pepper-env.yml`](/pepper-env.yml) and [`whisper-env.yml`](/whisper-env.yml) respectively.
 To create these environments, run:
 ```bash